 We have a history of growth through acquisitions.
 Assets and liabilities of acquired businesses are recorded at their estimated fair values as of the date of acquisition.
 Goodwill represents costs in excess of fair values assigned to the underlying net assets of acquired businesses.
-Customer relationships, trademarks, tradenames, patents and other intangible assets primarily represent allocations of purchase price to identifiable intangible assets of acquired businesses.
+Customer and distributor relationships, trademarks, tradenames, developed technology, patents and other intangible assets primarily represent allocations of purchase price to identifiable intangible assets of acquired businesses.
 Promotional, marketing and distribution rights represent intangible assets created under our Sports Medicine Joint Development and Distribution Agreement (the "JDDA") with Musculoskeletal Transplant Foundation ("MTF").
-We have accumulated goodwill of \$260.7 million and other intangible assets of \$308.2 million as of December 31, 2015.
+We have goodwill of \$397.7 million and other intangible assets of \$419.5 million as of December 31, 2016.

 Goodwill and intangible assets deemed to have indefinite lives are not amortized, but are subject to at least annual impairment testing.
 It is our policy to perform our annual impairment testing in the fourth quarter.
 The identification and measurement of goodwill impairment involves the estimation of the fair value of our business.
 Estimates of fair value are based on the best information available as of the date of the assessment.
-During 2015, we completed our goodwill impairment testing with data as of October 1, 2015.
-We performed a Step 1 impairment test in accordance with Financial Accounting Standards Board Accounting Standard Codification ("ASC") 350-20-35 utilizing the market capitalization approach to determine whether the fair value of a reporting unit is less than its carrying amount.
+During 2016, we completed our goodwill impairment testing with data as of October 1, 2016.
+We performed a Step 1 impairment test utilizing the market capitalization approach to determine whether the fair value of a reporting unit is less than its carrying amount.
 Based upon our assessment, we believe the fair value continues to exceed carrying value.